-Toil is totally customizable!
-Run python helloWorld.py --help to see a complete list of available options.
+Run python HelloWorld.py --help to see a complete list of available options.

-For something beyond a "Hello, world!" example, refer to A (more) real-world example.
+For something beyond a "Hello, world!" example, refer to A real-world example.

-Running a basic CWL workflow
+Running CWL workflows

 The Common Workflow Language (CWL) is an emerging standard for writing workflows that are portable across multiple workflow engines and platforms.
-Running CWL workflows using Toil is easy.

-1. First ensure that Toil is installed with the cwl extra (see Installing extra features).
+To run workflows written using CWL, first ensure that Toil is installed with the cwl extra (see Extras).
+This will install the cwl-runner and cwltoil executables (these are identical-cwl-runner is the portable name for the default system CWL runner).